-As standard feature, the spectrometer is fitted with a Moisture/ Humidity sensor.
-The sensor outputs the moisture content of the spectrophotometer housing in mg/m3 and Relative Humidity Percantage (RH%) and can be used as an indication of moisture leakage problems, or when internal desiccant requires changing.
-Two humidity indicators are printed at the top of the Brewer screen: the absolute humidity in grams/m3 and a temperature weighted moisture index.
-The moisture index is a relative number that indicates whether the desicant requires changing.
-Consistent moisture index values of greater then 10 means that the desicant should be changed.
+As standard feature, the spectrometer is fitted with four Moisture/ Humidity sensors.
+The sensors output the moisture content of the spectrophotometer housing in mg/m3 and Relative Humidity Percentage (RH %) and can be used as an indication of moisture leakage problems, or when internal desiccant requires changing.
+The value logged by the software is their average.
+The relative humidity is indicated at the top of the Brewer screen.
+When over 18%, it turns red.
+Consistent moisture values of greater than 18% means that the desiccant should be changed.